jonthorell/PirateIsland/README.md

 doubt be accomplished in other ways as well.
 In this case, the easiest way of checking it was to see if the key (object id 20) had been made visible or not.
 When it is false, the chest is unopened.
-As soon as the chest has been opened, the key is made visible and thus the else-statement is triggered.
+As soon as the chest has been opened, the key is made visible and thus the else-statement is triggered if one tries to open the chest again.

 The elif-statement checks for the next combination of location and noun where the player might try opening something.
 If the developer thinks of something else the player might